tom114/irida-documentation/docs/user/user/project/index.md

 ![Project details reference files tab.](images/project-details-reference-files-tab.png)

-You can upload a new reference file to the project by clicking on the "Upload Reference File" button or by dragging and dropping files onto it:
+You can upload a new reference file to the project by clicking on the "Upload Reference File" button:

 ![Upload reference file button.](images/upload-reference-file-button.png)